Trying new tea is such a fun experience, so when I saw this black tea placed inside a pomelo peel, I wanted to see how it tasted!

 Infusion 2: The liquor was a darker golden yellow with a smoky, medical and citrus smell.
 While the liquor was darker, the flavour was still mellow and mostly tasted medical and citrus.

 Infusion 3: Colour-wise, the liquor was darker with a larger range of flavours from smoky, medical, woodsy, citrus and a long linger of earthy notes.
 The tea was less sweet and fruity.

 Infusion 4: This infusion was very similar to Infusion 3 – a mixture of earthy, smoky, and citrus.
 The sip ended with some sourness.

 Infusion 5: The flavours were more medical with some earthy and roasted notes.

-Infusion 6: The liquor was faint and mostly a lingering of citrus.
+Infusion 6: The liquor was faint and tasted of lingering citrus.

-I personally enjoy the pour over method more as I felt there was less of the overwhelming medical taste as it was split between multiple infusions which made it more plateable.
+I personally enjoy the pour-over method more as I felt there was less of the overwhelming medical taste as it was split between multiple infusions which made it more plateable.
 As cliched as it sounds, the flavour really grew on me the more I drank it!
-I paired the tea with a savory cheese, spinach and mushroom quiche which was delight!
+I paired the tea with a savoury cheese, spinach and mushroom quiche which was a delight!